programmfabrik/easydb-documentation/en/getstarteduser/getstarteduser.md

 ![New Records](neu.png)

-From the menu on the left, authorized users can upload ` New Records ... `{.button} files to easydb and create new records.
+From the menu on the left, authorized users can upload <code class="button"> New Records ... </code> files to easydb and create new records.

 ![Upload data](neue_daten.png)

 This opens a new window for uploading the new records.
-The files `files`{.button} and` directories` {.button} can be used to upload individual files or entire directories.
+The files <code class="button">files</code> and <code class="button"> directories</code> can be used to upload individual files or entire directories.
 With appropriate authorization can be specified here

-* What type of 'object type'
+* What type of `object type`
 * To which `pool` the new records are to be assigned,
 * Which `mask` is used for editing additional information (metadata) and
 * Which mapping should be used to read the metadata from the file.

-Click on `Next ...`{.button} to open the template for further processing of the meta information.
+Click on <code class="button">Next ...</code> to open the template for further processing of the meta information.

 ## Edit

 ![Edit Information](neue_daten_edit.png)

 In the template, information about the records is edited according to the selected mask.
 These can be made via the template at the top left of the page for all records or can be customized by selecting the individual files in the left sidebar.
 In this example, the field with the name `Title` is marked as a mandatory field.
 It is recommended to set a mandatory field as the minimum requirement for the search.
 Other mandatory fields can be specified by the easydb administrator in the settings for the data model.
-When all required or desired information has been added, the process can be completed by `saving` in the lower right corner and the data can be loaded into easydb.
+When all required or desired information has been added, the process can be completed by <code class="button">Saving</code> in the lower right corner and the data can be loaded into easydb.

 > For more information on uploading and editing data sets, refer to chapter[Data Management](../webfrontend/datamanagement/new_objects/).
 For more information about adapting the data model, see [Administration](../webfrontend/administration/datamodel/).